hseitaj/hseitaj/README.md

 - 👋 Hi, I’m @Hansi Seitaj
-- 👀 I’m interested in coding.
+- 👀 I’m interested in Software Engineering.
-- 🌱 I’m currently learning C#.
 - 📫 How to reach me?
 Linkedin.
 - https://www.linkedin.com/in/hansiseitaj/